-December 31, L ,
+Decemi ber 3 1,

-(in thousands) 2021 2020
+(in thousands) 2022 2021

 Deferred tax assets :

-Net operating loss carryforward \$ 17,097 \$ 25,206
+Net operating loss carryforward \$ 13,359 \$ 17,097

-Foreign research and development expenses 7,884 6,219
+Foreign research and development expenses 12,355 7,884

+Section 174 capitalized research and development expenses 14,856

-Stock-based compensation 1,784 758
+Stock-based compensation 3,860 1,784

-Operating lease liabilities 1,374
+Operating lease liabilities 1,201 1,374

-Accrued bonus 390
+Accrued vacation and bonus 552 390

-Other 17 313
+Other 932 17

-Total deferred tax assets 28,546 32,496
+Total deferred tax assets 47,115 28,546

-Valuation allowance (26,647) (32,029
+Valuation allowance (45,421) (26,647)

-Deferred tax assets, net of valuation allowance 1,899 467
+Deferred tax assets, net of valuation allowance 1,694 1,899

 Deferred tax liabilities:

-Operating lease right of use assets (1,371)
+Operating lease right of use assets (1,196) (1,371)

-Prepaid expenses (497) (445)
+Prepaid expenses (394) (497)

-Depreciation and amortization (31) (22
+Depreciation and amortization (104) (31)

-Total deferred tax liabilities (1,899) (467)
+Total deferred tax liabilities (1,694) (1,899)

 Deferred tax assets and liabilities, net of valuation allowance \$ \$

 The Company has evaluated the positive and negative evidence bearing upon its ability to realize its deferred tax assets.
 Management has considered the Company's history of losses in prior years, the nature of the Company's deferred tax assets, and the timing, likelihood and amount, if any, of future taxable income during the periods in which those temporary differences and carryforwards become deductible and has concluded that it is more likely than not that the company will not realize the benefits of the deferred tax assets.
 Accordingly, a full valuation will be maintained on the net deferred tax assets until there is sufficient evidence to support the reversal of some portion of these allowances.
-The valuation allowance decreased \$5.4 million during the year ended December 31, 2021 primarily due to the utilization of federal net operating loss ("NOL") carryforwards in the U.S., which was partially offset by an increase in cumulative temporary differences related to stock based compensation and foreign research and development expenses.
+The valuation allowance increased \$18.8 million during the year ended December 31, 2022 primarily due to an increase in cumulative temporary differences related to capitalized research and development under Section 174, stock based compensation and foreign research and development expenses.

-The Tax Cuts and Jobs Act, or TCJA, which was enacted in December 2017, will generally allow federal losses generated after 2017 to be carried over indefinitely, but will generally limit the NOL deduction to the lesser of the NOL carryover or 80% of a corporation's taxable income (subject to Section 382 of the Internal Revenue Code of 1986, as amended).
+The Tax Cuts and Jobs Act, or TCJA, which was enacted in December 2017, will generally allow federal losses generated after 2017 to be carried over indefinitely, but will generally limit the net operating loss ("NOL") deduction to the lesser of the NOL carryover or 80% of a corporation's taxable income (subject to Section 382 of the Internal Revenue Code of 1986, as amended).
 In addition, there will be no carryback for losses generated after 2017.
 Losses generated prior to 2018 will generally be deductible to the extent of the lesser of a corporation's NOL carryover or 100% of a corporation's taxable income and be available for twenty years from the period the loss was generated.
 The Company does not have any NOLs generated prior to 2018.
 The Coronavirus Aid, Relief and Economic Security ("CARES") Act temporarily allows the Company to carryback NOLs arising in 2018, 2019 and 2020 to the five prior tax years.
 In addition, NOLs generated in these years could fully offset prior year taxable income without the 80% of the taxable income limitation under the TCJA which was enacted on December 22, 2017.
-The Company filed a U.S. NOL carryback claim to carryback a portion of its U.S. 2020 NOL to offset income generated in the tax years ended December 31, 2018 and 2019, which resulted in a minimal tax refund of less than \$0.1 million.

-As of December 31, 2021, the Company has Belgium net operating loss carryforwards for Belgian federal income tax purposes of approximately \$56.3 million, that can be carried forward indefinitely.
+As of December 31, 2022, the Company has Belgium net operating loss carryforwards for Belgian federal income tax purposes of approximately \$44.4 million, that can be carried forward indefinitely.

-As of December 31, 2021, the Company has fully utilized its U.S. federal NOL carryforwards and has \$52.0 million of state NOL carryforwards, which may be available to offset future state income tax liabilities.
+As of December 31, 2022, the Company has fully utilized its U.S. federal NOL carryforwards and has \$38.4 million of state NOL carryforwards, which may be available to offset future state income tax liabilities.
 They expire at various dates through 2041.
-As of December 31, 2021, the Company has de minimis U.S. federal and state tax credit carryforwards available to reduce future tax liabilities, which expire at various dates through 2041 and 2036, respectively.
+As of December 31, 2022, the Company has de minimis U.S. federal and state tax credit carryforwards available to reduce future tax liabilities, which expire at various dates through 2042 and 2037, respectively.